 His brow furrowed and he instinctively took a few steps back.
 Turning around, he saw a strange shadow on the ground.
 It was almost shaped like a… dinosaur head… Oh.

-Smart move, Tommy.
-Kick it and make it mad.
+Oh great job - Kick it and make it mad.
 Way to forget everything you learned in college about dinosaurs.
-Seriously, HOW did you survive so long as a Ranger?
+Seriously, how did you survive so long as a Ranger?

 "Great, yeah, lock the door, Tommy.
 Real good," he chastised himself as he fumbled for his keys.
 You're in a topless jeep, locking the door doesn't make any difference!